Real-World Light Field Image Super-Resolution via Degradation Modulation: Network Architecture

-Degradation-adaptive block (DA-Block) is designed to adapt image features based on the given degradation.
+Degradation-modulating block (DM-Block) is designed to process image features based on the given degradation.
 To achieve this goal, a simple and straightforward scheme is to concatenate degradation representation with image features and fuse them via convolutions \cite{SRMD,UDVD}.
 However, as demonstrated in several recent works \cite{IKC,DASR}, directly convolving image features with degradation representations can cause interference since there is a domain gap between these two kinds of representations.
-Motivated by the fact that images with different degradations are generated by convolving the original high-quality image using isotropic Gaussian kernel with different kernel widths, in this paper, we design a degradation-adaptive convolution (DA-Conv) whose kernels are dynamically generated according to the input degradation representation.
+Motivated by the fact that images with different degradation are generated by convolving the original high-quality image using isotropic Gaussian kernel with different kernel widths, in this paper, we design a degradation-modulating convolution (DM-Conv) whose kernels are dynamically generated according to the input degradation representation.